Nickname863/DuckRace-Sammi/README.md

 ### Intro
 This is a Program that utilises Spout2 to stream a viewport to OBS or any other reciver.
 It utilises this wrapper https://github.com/you-win/spout-gd and of course Spout 2 https://github.com/leadedge/Spout2.
 The C# Bindings were generated with "CSharp-Wrapper-Generator-for-GDExtension" at https://github.com/Delsin-Yu/CSharp-Wrapper-Generator-for-GDExtension.
 The Spout2 & Spout GD Binaries are checked into this project, their licenses apply to them as appropiate, copys of their code licenses are present in the license folder.
-Names and Images are for testing convenience and held by their respective license holder, only code written by me or by contributers is licensed under <License Name HERE>.
+Names and Images are for testing convenience and held by their respective license holder, only code written by me or by contributers is licensed under "WTFPL v2".
 ### Setup

 1. Install The Deck from the SAMMI Folder in SAMMI.